Marco-Furlan/Projects/Environmental Sound Classification/readme.md

   <img src="images/image.png" alt="" width="400"/>
 </p>

 In this group project me and a dear friend of mine cooperated to implement and train from scratch different algorithms for the Environmental Sound Classification task.
-We used the [ESC50](https://github.com/karolpiczak/ESC-50) dataset and its subset, the ESC10, and got performances up to 91% accuracy and 100% accuracy respectively.
+We used the [ESC50 dataset](https://github.com/karolpiczak/ESC-50) and its subset, the ESC10, and got performances up to 91% accuracy and 100% accuracy respectively.
+This would take a top 10 spot in the ranking currently shown in the [official ESC50 github](https://github.com/karolpiczak/ESC-50).

 Here's what we implemented: